nicholaspretorius/cloud-nd-microservices-1/README.md

 * `eval "$(ssh-agent -s)"` start SSH agent in background
 * `ssh-add -K ~/.ssh/id_rsa` Add SSH key to ssh-agent and store passphrase in keychain

+You will need to run these SSH commands every time you have a new terminal session and want to interact with the cluster.

 Commands to run in order to setup KubeOne on AWS infrastructure via Terraform:

 * `terraform version` check Terraform version